 Molecular dynamics simulation is a computational technique used to study the behavior of molecules and atoms within complex hydrocarbon systems.
-It involves the simulation of the motion and interactions of individual particles over time, providing insights into the thermodynamic and kinetic properties of the materials.
+It involves the simulation of the motion and interactions of individual particles over time, providing insights into the thermodynamic and kinetic properties of the materials (Bao et al., 2016; Smith and Theodorakis, 2024).
 The motions of each particle can be written as follows: